vinta/awesome-python/README.md

     * [PyPI](https://pypi.org/)
 * [conda](https://github.com/conda/conda/) - Cross-platform, Python-agnostic binary package manager.
 * [poetry](https://github.com/sdispater/poetry) - Python dependency management and packaging made easy.
+* [pipenv](https://pipenv.pypa.io/en/latest/) - Python Dev Workflow for Humans.

+<details><summary>Poetry vs. Pipenv</summary><p>

+Generally, Poetry can be considered as a great option for building out libraries, as it has a builtin integration for publishing to PyPI.
+With Pipenv, you will need additional tooling around packaging and publishing, however it is arguably the easiest to use and especially well suited for building final applications.

+</p></details>

+* [dephell](https://dephell.org/) - Versatile Python project manager that can convert between formats and many other little things.

 ## Package Repositories